noetl/noetl/docs/system_control_loop_communication_protocol.md

 - Labels: docs | Effort: S | Priority: Low

 Notes on rollout and risk:
-- Most changes are backward-compatible; DB constraint additions require short migrations and may reject rare duplicates—schedule during a maintenance window.
+- This v2 refactor is not backward compatible.
+Expect breaking changes; schedule migrations during a maintenance window and coordinate releases.
 - Ensure workers and server are upgraded together for lineage and payload precedence alignment.